EMERGING TECHNOLOGY RISK

 - Undesired publicity from influencing efforts opposed to interruptive start-ups

-- Probability becomes a performance enabler
+- Risk becomes a performance enabler

 - Focus on innovation and experimentation is creating a culture in which non-success is being viewed as a necessary step to success rather than something to be prevented in any event